semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ##### Multicast Discovery

 The **multicast discovery** is the **simplest discovery mode**.
 Using the port 54328, the node will **ping** every other node with the multicast IP address on the network.
-To enable the multicast discovery, set the following line in your configuration file :
+To enable the multicast discovery, set the following line in your configuration file:

 `discovery.zen.ping.multicast.enabled: true`